 Finally, in a concurring opinion, the concurring justice also found that the trial court erred when it found that plaintiff should have been paid for hours which she had volunteered to work as a member and constituent of the religious organization because volunteer work is excepted from the IMWL.

-According to the Johnson & Bell trial team, there is a dearth of state-law precedent regarding employee claims made under the IMWL and IWPCA.
+According to the Johnson & Bell trial team, there is a dearth of state-law precedent regarding employee wage and hour claims made under the IMWL and IWPCA.
 As such, the appellate court’s reversal in this case creates much needed employer-friendly precedent.
 In addition, this decision also created important precedent for religious organizations to continue to rely on the ministerial and volunteer work exceptions to the IMWL since many of these organizations must rely on the volunteer work of their parishioners to continue operations.

 Johnson & Bell Shareholders, Joseph R. Marconi and Brian C. Langs, represented the defendant religious organization at trial.
 Shareholder David M. Macksey and Mr. Langs wrote the appellate briefs on appeal.